-The SAFMC recently (February 2009) enacted eight small (approximately 10 - 200 square mile) no-bottom-fishing MPAs on the outer continental shelf (approximately 165 - 1000 ft depth) from southern North Carolina to the Florida Keys (74 FR 1621).
+In February 2009, the SAFMC established eight small (approximately 10 - 200 square mile) no-bottom-fishing MPAs on the outer continental shelf (approximately 165 - 1000 ft depth) from southern North Carolina to the Florida Keys (74 FR 1621).
 These small areas are aimed at protecting deepwater reef species and providing areas where natural deepwater reef ecosystems can function.
-Many of the species that will be afforded protection in these deepwater MPAs have juvenile or young adult stages that occur primarily in shallower water, including live-bottom areas such as GRNMS, where they can be caught as fishery targets or bycatch.
+Many of the species that are afforded protection in these deepwater MPAs have juvenile or young adult stages that occur primarily in shallower water, including live-bottom areas such as GRNMS, where they can be caught as fishery targets or bycatch.
 In order to help restore populations of these species by protecting younger stages, shallow-water MPAs might be effective.
 However none currently exist where the potential can be studied.
-In addition, many of the deep MPA sites harbor spawning populations of invasive Indo-Pacific lionfish, a problem that does not exist at GRNMS at present, which would make the sanctuary an ideal location for determining natural functions of live-bottom reefs in the absence of fishing and invasive lionfish, in depths that can be easily dived and observed
+In addition, many of the deep MPA sites harbor spawning populations of invasive Indo-Pacific lionfish, a problem that does not exist at GRNMS at present, which makes the sanctuary an ideal location for determining natural functions of live-bottom reefs in the absence of fishing and invasive lionfish, in depths that can be easily dived and observed.